pace-neutrons/pace-developers/euphonic/design/05_powder_averaging_discussion.md

 -   MDANSE requires the user to set up a q lattice for sampling, including a "spherical grid" option with a set range of "shells" and "vectors".
+-   Another approach that doesn't seem to be in use but is perhaps a truer estimate of the integral is to sample _within a q bin_ rather than exactly at the surface.

 <a id="org93896a1"></a>